Grignard reagent

+Grignard compounds are popular reagents in organic synthesis for creating new carbon–carbon bonds.

+The carbon-magnesium bond in Grignard reagent is a polar covalent bond.
+The carbon atom has negative excess charge and acts as a nucleophile.

-Pure Grignard reagents are extremely reactive solids.
-They are normally handled as solutions in solvents such as diethyl ether or tetrahydrofuran; which are relatively stable as long as water is excluded.
-In such a medium, a Grignard reagent is invariably present as a complex with the magnesium atom connected to the two ether oxygens by coordination bonds.
+Grignard reagents are rarely isolated as solids.
+Instead, they are normally handled as solutions in solvents such as diethyl ether or tetrahydrofuran using air-free techniques.
+Grignard reagents are complexes with the magnesium atom bonded to two ether ligands as well as the halide and organyl ligands.

-The discovery of the Grignard reaction in 1900 was awarded with the Nobel Prize in 1912.
-For more details on the history, see Victor Grignard.
+The discovery of the Grignard reaction in 1900 was recognized with the Nobel Prize awarded to Victor Grignard in 1912.

 Synthesis

 From Mg metal

 Traditionally Grignard reagents are prepared by treating an organic halide (normally organobromine) with magnesium metal.
 Ethers are required to stabilize the organomagnesium compound.
-Water and air, which rapidly destroy the reagent by protonolysis or oxidation, are excluded using air-free techniques.
+Water and air, which rapidly destroy the reagent by protonolysis or oxidation, are excluded.
 Although the reagents still need to be dry, ultrasound can allow Grignard reagents to form in wet solvents by activating the magnesium such that it consumes the water.

 As is common for reactions involving solids and solution, the formation of Grignard reagents is often subject to an induction period.
 During this stage, the passivating oxide on the magnesium is removed.
 After this induction period, the reactions can be highly exothermic.
 This exothermicity must be considered when a reaction is scaled-up from laboratory to production plant.

 Most organohalides will work, but carbon-fluorine bonds are generally unreactive, except with specially activated magnesium (through Rieke metals).